 Christmas Eve Brunch in Nola

-We wandered from our hotel in the French Quarter and arrived at the iconic restaurant on Royal Street, at 10:30.
+We lucked out with some last minute brunch reservations.
+We wandered from our hotel in the French Quarter and arrived at this iconic restaurant on Royal Street, at 10:30 am.

 I was excited to finally visit the Royal Street restaurant.
 The building has been here for 132 years, but it wasn't always a restaurant.